Chronic Sex is a safe place to discuss and ruminate on self-love, self-care, relationships, sex, and sexuality with chronic illness.

 This movement was started by Kirsten Schultz of Not Standing Still’s Disease as a way to bring to light Quality of Life issues affecting those of us living with chronic illnesses.

 Kirsten has been collecting chronic illnesses since the ripe age of five.
-In 1993, she was diagnosed with Asthma and had her first flare up of Systemic Juvenile Idiopathic Arthritis.
+In 1993, she was diagnosed with Asthma and had her first flare-up of Systemic Juvenile Idiopathic Arthritis.
 Since that time, she has added on fun diagnoses including Fibromyalgia, Depression, Anxiety, and Post-Traumatic Stress Disorder.
+The total is approaching 20 and somehow growing.
 Kirsten’s first blog was How to Ace Life but she started NSSD in 2009.
 She works with a number of organizations including the Arthritis Foundation, Creaky Joints, and Joint Decisions.

 An avid volunteer, she has been interested in sexuality and sexual education since high school (which is longer ago than she’d care to admit).
 After attending a presentation by Lucky Tomaszek of Tool Shed Toys, Kirsten realized how little was known or talked about with regards to sexuality and illness or disability.
 She also knew from her own journey with relationships and illness, though, that illness and disability also affect these things by affecting our relationships with ourselves and others.